How Multiple Conditions Work Together

 Empty Conditions: If a permission has no conditions specified, it is considered to have "All" conditions, meaning it applies to everything.

-User Assignment: Permissions can be assigned to specific users or user groups, and the conditions only apply to those assigned users.
+User Assignment: Permissions can be assigned to specific users or user groups.